05dirnbe/sarah-website/src/site/privacy-policy.md

 ## Links to other websites

 This website contains links to other websites.
 I try to link to reputable sources, but be sure to check out their privacy statements as I can't accept any responsibility for your privacy once you've left this site.

+## Content from other websites

+This website embeds content from [Uni Graz Online]({{site.author.courses}}) to directly show the courses I am teaching momentarily and give prospective attendees the option to sign-up on the spot.

+When you interact whith the embedded content, keep in mind that the universities [privacy statement](https://www.uni-graz.at/de/datenschutzerklaerung/) applies.

 ## Questions